GeminiCCCC/SystemDesign/README.md

 ## 32. Snapshot isolation and 2PL

 a.
 Snapshot isolation readers never block writers, and writers never block readers.
 b.
-2PL readers block both readers and writers and same for writers, 2 phase means the first phase is when the locks are acquired, and the second phase is when all the locks are released.  bleak
+2PL readers block both readers and writers and same for writers, 2 phase means the first phase is when the locks are acquired, and the second phase is when all the locks are released.

+## Database race conditions:

+a.
+Dirty reads: one client reads another client's writes before they have been committed.
+The read committed isolation and stronger levels prevent dirty reads.
+b.
+Dirty writes: one client overwrites data that another client has written, but not yet committed.
+Almost all transaction implementations prevent dirty writes.
+c.
+Read skew (nonrepeatable reads): A client sees different parts of the database at different points in time.
+Snapshot isolation can prevent it, which allows a transaction to read from a consistent snapshot at one point in time.
+It is usually implemented with multi-version concurrency control(MVCC).
+d.
+Lost updates: two clients concurrently perform a read-modify-write cycle.
+One overwrites the other's write without incorporating its changes, so data is lost.
+Some implementations of snapshot isolation prevent this anomaly automatically, while others require manual lock (select for update).
+e.
+Write skew: A transaction reads something, makes a decision based on the value it saw, and writes the decision to the database.
+However, by the time the write is made, the premise of the decision is no longer true.
+Only serializable isolation prevents this anomaly.
+f.
+Phantom reads: A transaction reads objects that match some search condition.
+Another client makes write that affects the results of tht search.
+Snapshot isolation prevents straightforward phantom reads, but phantoms in the context of write skew require special treatment, such as index-range locks